 This course came to our family through our kids school and I have to say I was really happy that they put it into the curriculum.
 My son is a bit quirky, a real computer nerd but he took to the questions that were asked like, what it means to be good or bad and what makes a person a hero.
 This made him really think and made his father and I think too.
 Suddenly we were discussing these things in our family life and it felt important.
 Thanks to the author for making us all think a bit deeper about life and morals.
 I didn't understand all of it, but our son gave it to us in bits and pieces with the questions he brought home to answer and discuss.
 It pays to pay attention to what your kids are doing for homework.
 This one really got our attention so thanks to the author who passed it to the school.
 Very valuable lessons. - Trish Stalin, Mom and Customer Services Manager

 We were given this book as a Christmas gift from Grandma and I just had to let the author, Olivia Pierson, know how much it meant to us as slightly older parents.
-When we were young in the 60s, a different world, and sometimes you could go to parties and talk about philosophical issues if you were lucky (or on drugs!).
+When we were young, a different world, sometimes you could go to parties and talk about philosophical issues if you were lucky.
 It doesn't seem to happen anymore outside of counselling!!
 Our fifteen year old foster son lapped every word up - he lost all interest for a few weeks in all his usual activities and computer games.
 The only mild criticism I can think of is that he really needed an adult to bounce his learning off - it wasn't a book he could just read on his own he needed an adult nearby to "check in" his thoughts with to talk about.
 That's not really a criticism because I like to know what is going on his mind, so a great work all round for young people who are interested in philosophy. - Joan Smith, Wife & Mother